szdytom/structpack/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## Licenses